BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Get a 24hr API Token  using id and password.md

 ## Prerequisites

 1. A free or paid Benchmark Email account.
-It will have your secured API token.  [link](https://ui.benchmarkemail.com/Integrate#AP)
+Both account types provide free API usage.
+Sign up here, [link](https://ui.benchmarkemail.com/Integrate#AP)
 1. Always use host of: `https://clientapi.benchmarkemail.com`
 1. An HTTP library or HTTP app, such as [postman](https://www.getpostman.com/), to make API calls

 ## Solution

-<sub>using the Benchmark API v3.0 RESTful endpoints.
-All our RESTful endpoints documentation found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)></sub>
+<sub>The follwoing endpoints and more details can be found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)</sub>

 1.